Skip to content ↓

 We believe encouraging school attendance is one of the most powerful ways you can prepare your child for success, both in school and in life.

-Making school attendance and punctuality a priority helps your child to maximise their potential, develop important socials skills and avoid dangerous behaviour.
+Making school attendance and punctuality a priority helps your child to maximise their potential, develop important social skills and avoid dangerous behaviour.

 If your child is having difficulties attending school, please contact your child’s Head of Year as soon as possible, as most issues can be dealt with very quickly.